HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## How to get the last reboot time in PowerShell
+## How to Get the Last Reboot Time in Powershell

 ```powershell
 [datetime](Get-CimInstance -ClassName win32_operatingsystem -ComputerName $_.Name).LastBootUpTime